 The second task of the interpreter is hermeneutics.
 In fact, they write, “the only proper control for hermeneutics is to be found in the original intent of the biblical text” (Ibid., 25).
 Indeed, “a text cannot mean what it never meant” (Ibid., 26).

-This introduction to the book of Galatians is meant to set the groundwork for a spring 2017 Viewpoint on Mormonism series where we will take a verse-by-verse look at this very important book.
+This introduction to the book of Galatians is meant to set the groundwork for a summer 2017 Viewpoint on Mormonism series where we will take a verse-by-verse look at this very important book.

 A good translation